The Great Brainwashers: Ideology and the text

 Fax: 029 2066 8935

 Our beliefs, prejudices and assumptions inform everything we say and do.
 Other people’s beliefs, prejudices and assumptions infect everything we read and hear.
 On this module, we will explore the ways in which language can instruct and indoctrinate through a study of various texts, including literature, film, journalism, job descriptions and billboard adverts.
 The Daily Mail will never look the same again.
-As well as looking at the ways in which texts can perpetuate certain ideologies, we will also see how ideologies can de-construct texts: you will learn to read Twilight like a feminist, Harry Potter like a Marxist, and your own readings of both novels like a Barthesian.
+As well as looking at the ways in which texts can perpetuate certain ideologies, we will also see how ideologies can de-construct texts: you will learn to read classic texts such as Jane Eyre from feminist and postcolonial perspectives, and explore issues of cultural identity in 20th-century Welsh fiction.
 Disillusionment is guaranteed.

 Who is this course for?